Event Types Arts & Culture

 Event Details

 In order to have a more intimate conversation, space is limited.
-Please visit our website to register and receive a Zoom link.
+Please register online to receive the Zoom link.
 Questions?
-Please email [email protected] or call (860) 868 -0518.
-This is a FREE event, but donations are appreciated.
+Please call (860) 868 0518 or email [email protected].
+This is a free event, but donations are appreciated.
 This event will NOT be recorded.

 Time